kdmayer/NYC-Taxi-Trip-Analysis/README.md

 * Results:

 ![ANN_1](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/ANN_Results_1.png)
-Fig. 13: Initial ANN performance
+Fig. 14: Initial ANN performance.

 Examining our results, it became clear that our ANN model was not able to derive any meaningful or useful patterns from the training data that it could apply when predicting testing observations.